ChaiMoonDev/ChaiMoonDev/README.md

 - 👋 Hi, I’m @ChaiMoonDev
 - 👀 I’m interested in ...  the tech industry, learning coding to change careers,
 - I'm also an artist and dabble in various other creative hobbies.
-- 🌱 I’m currently learning ...Javascript
+- 🌱 I’m currently learning ...Python
 - 💞️ I’m looking to collaborate on ...nothing much right now.
 Maybe a study buddy if anything.
 - 📫 How to reach me ...